luispuerto/luispuerto-net/_posts/2017-11-04-installing-pgp-signing-for-git-on-macos.md

   </p>
 </div>

-Where, if you tick <span class="lang:sh highlight:0 decode:true crayon-inline ">save in keychain</span> , it isn&#8217;t going to prompt you again.
+Where, if you tick <span class="lang:sh highlight:0 decode:true crayon-inline ">save in keychain</span> , it isn't going to prompt you again.

 Note that if you want to sign commits outside of the shell, not all the apps can sign commits.
-With my setup I&#8217;ve tried Tower and GitHub Desktop and they are able to sign without any problem.
-Keep  in mind that I&#8217;ve committed first in the shell and then I&#8217;ve clicked <span class="lang:sh highlight:0 decode:true crayon-inline ">save in keychain</span>  so I don&#8217;t know how is going to behave the first time you commit and you haven&#8217;t ticked that option or if it&#8217;s the first time you sign a commit.
+With my setup I've tried Tower and GitHub Desktop and they are able to sign without any problem.
+Keep  in mind that I've committed first in the shell and then I've clicked <span class="lang:sh highlight:0 decode:true crayon-inline ">save in keychain</span>  so I don't know how is going to behave the first time you commit and you haven't ticked that option or if it's the first time you sign a commit.
 In case you had problems with Tower, there are a couple of tutorials out there including Tower:

   * [Signing GitHub Commits](https://www.fabianehlert.com/post/signingcommits/)
   * [Signed git commits with Tower](https://aaronparecki.com/2016/07/29/10/git-tower)

 Enjoy your Git!

-Note: I&#8217;ve follow this setup in Mac OS X El Capitan 10.11.6 and with Git 2.15.
+Note: I've follow this setup in Mac OS X El Capitan 10.11.6 and with Git 2.15.